 New hires from established enterprise software companies

-Never ship a brief without cross-channel synthesis
+No brief ships without cross-channel synthesis

-Track prediction accuracy from day one
+Track prediction accuracy from week one

 Refresh baselines quarterly